IntelliJ IDEA provides the following:

 Additions to the Persistence tool window for managing your Hibernate items, creating configuration files and persistent classes, navigating to related source code in the editor, opening diagrams and consoles, and more.

 Entity-relationship (ER) diagrams that you can access from the Persistence tool window.

 An ability to generate managed entity classes and object-relational mappings for them by importing a database schema or an EJB deployment descriptor file ejb-jar.xml.

 The Hibernate console for writing and running HQL queries, and analyzing the query results.

 Create a new Java Enterprise project with Hibernate

-In the Libraries and Frameworks list, select the Persistence (JPA) specification and Hibernate as the implementation.
+From the Dependencies list, select the Persistence (JPA) specification and Hibernate as the implementation.